KevinMadderom/EMR_Backend/README.md

 ## How to Run the Project

-1. Install MySQL.
+1. Install MySQL and open MySQL Workbench.
-2. Create the EMR database using the SQL files.
+2. Create the EMR database using 'SQL/00_full_schema.sql'.
 3. Update the database connection string in `appsettings.json` and replace the password with your local MySQL root password:
-4. Open the project in Visual Studio (.NET 9 SDK must be installed)
-5. Build and run the project.

 Example connection string: